-The School IPM Coordinator and Pest Management Professional(s) will meet monthly to cover monitoring reports and determine corrective action.
+The School IPM Coordinator and Pest Management Professional(s) will meet [insert schedule: weekly/monthly/as scheduled]: to cover monitoring reports and determine corrective action.
 The Pest Management Professional should make recommendations for corrective actions to the School IPM Coordinator.
 They will consider all options, including no control, and look at pest activity levels versus thresholds.